gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 or retrospective software.
 The notes should be only a few words.
-Each participant working on their own has the benefit of not forming a consensus too early, reducing the influence of the more vocal people in the group and getting some output of the more withdrawn personalities.
+Each participant working on their own has the benefit of not forming a consensus too early, reducing the influence of the more vocal people in the group and getting input from more withdrawn personalities.

 The participants then gather and present their findings, describing the word on each of their notes in one or two sentences and assigning each